Low-molecular-weight heparin: Manufacturing process

-Deaminative cleavage with nitrous acid results in the formation of an unnatural anhydromannose residue at the reducing terminal of the oligosaccharides produced.
-This can subsequently be converted to anhydromannitol using a suitable reducing agent as shown in figure 1.
+Deaminative cleavage with nitrous acid forms an unnatural anhydromannose residue at the reducing terminal of the oligosaccharides produced.
+This can subsequently be converted to anhydromannitol using a suitable reducing agent, as shown in figure 1.

-Likewise both chemical and enzymatic beta-elimination result in the formation of an unnatural unsaturated uronate residue(UA) at the non-reducing terminal, as shown in figure 2.
+Likewise, chemical and enzymatic beta-elimination results in an unnatural unsaturated uronate residue (UA) at the non-reducing terminal, as shown in figure 2.

 In addition, low molecular weight heparins can also be chemoenzymatically synthesized from simple disaccharides.

 Differences between LMWHs

 Comparisons between LMWHs prepared by similar processes vary.
-For example, a comparison of Dalteparin and Nadroparin suggests they are more similar than products produced by different processes.
-However, comparison of enoxaparin and tinzaparin shows they are very different from each other with respect to chemical, physical, and biological properties.
+For example, a comparison of dalteparin and nadroparin suggests they are more similar than products produced by different processes.
+However, a comparison of enoxaparin and tinzaparin shows they are very different from each other with respect to chemical, physical, and biological properties.

 As might be expected, products prepared by distinctly different processes are dissimilar in physical, chemical, and biological properties.
-Hence a slight change in the depolymerisation process could result in substantial variation of the structure or composition of a given LMWH.
+Hence, a slight change in the depolymerization process could result in substantial variation in the structure or composition of a given LMWH.

-Therefore, for every LMWH, a strictly defined depolymerisation procedure is needed to guarantee the sameness of the final LMWH product and the predictability of clinical outcomes.
+Therefore, for every LMWH, a strictly defined depolymerization procedure is needed to guarantee the sameness of the final LMWH product and the predictability of clinical outcomes.
 LMWHs, as biological origin products, rely on stringent manufacturing procedures to guarantee the absence of biological or chemical contamination.
-It is therefore critical to adopt stringent manufacturing practices, through rigorous quality assurance steps, to ensure the highest quality of the produced LMWHs and to guarantee patient safety.
+It is, therefore, critical to adopt stringent manufacturing practices through rigorous quality assurance steps to ensure the highest quality of the produced LMWHs and to guarantee patient safety.
 These quality assurance steps, to be effective, need to be implemented from the raw material (crude heparin) collection to the final LMWH product.

-Due to these identified and potential differences, several organizations, including the United States Food and Drug Administration, the European Medicines Agency, and the World Health Organization, regard LMWHs as individual products that should not be considered as clinically equivalent, as they differ in many crucial aspects such as molecular, structural, physiochemical, and biological properties.
+Due to these identified and potential differences, several organizations, including the United States Food and Drug Administration, the European Medicines Agency, and the World Health Organization, regard LMWHs as individual products that should not be considered clinically equivalent, as they differ in many crucial aspects such as molecular, structural, physiochemical, and biological properties.
 According to international guidelines, the choice of an individual LMWH should be based on its proven clinical safety and efficacy for each indication.
 Therefore, switching from LMWH to another LMWH during treatment is not recommended during clinical practice.